shaik1002/biggitlabbomb/doc/user/group/roadmap/index.md

 - Last updated date

 Each option contains a button that toggles the sort order between **ascending** and **descending**.
-The sort option and order persist when browsing epics, including the [epics list view](../epics/index.md).
+The sort option and order persist when browsing Epics, including the [epics list view](../epics/index.md).

 In the Roadmap view, you can also filter by the epics':